zattoo/auto-reviewers/README.md

 `string`

 Optional.
-Comment body to trigger commenting required reviewers.
-Default: `/reviewers show`
+Comment body to trigger adding required reviewers to the comment.
+Default: `/reviewers show` The workflow need to be committed to the main branch before it would be possible to trigger this feature

 ## Usage